patrickmmartin/errorcodeNX/article.md

 This problem is addressed by _error_id_ in two different ways:
  -  possibly most valuably, we can break out of the cycle because the moderate level of self-description in the string of the raw value should faciliate implementing a better approach as trivially the component, file and issue can be delivered
  - additionally, _error_id_ values can be made internal or for public consumption, enforcing a consistent discipline using the language, again the string contents can back this up, but the clear contract supplied by the library can be "please feel free to interpret these error states, but any others must be handled using the "Internal Error" strategy
- - note also that exposing an _error_id_  is no longer a forward commitment, as prior values can be *removed* in new revisions of the interface, in addition t0 new ones being introduced
+ - note also that exposing an _error_id_ is no longer a forward commitment, as prior values can be *removed* in new revisions of the interface, in addition to new ones being introduced.
+This is of course in constrast to integral values return codes.

-Code Sample: Generation of identities and unique identities
+### Code Sample: Generation of identities and unique identities
 ```
 const char N::new_bar[] = SCOPE_ERROR("GRP", "FOO", "Foo not Bar");